-This recipe is from the Martha Stewart Baking Handbook, but I changed a few things along the way.
-Martha used a standing mixer, melted her chocolate over warm water and did not chill the dough.
+This recipe is adapted from the Martha Stewart Baking Handbook, but I changed a few things along the way.
+Martha used a stand mixer, melted her chocolate over warm water and did not chill the dough.
 She also used a little less vanilla and did not say to toast the walnuts.

 I took some extra time to toast the walnuts, but saved time by using a hand held mixer and melting the chocolate in the microwave.
 I also added a little extra vanilla.
 The key change I made, was to chill the dough.
 Martha didn’t recommend chilling the dough and perhaps she didn’t need to, but I found that the dough was too moist to form into balls or even gobs.
 It needed at least 2 hours in the refrigerator.
 After being chilled, the dough was very easy to deal with.

 Here’s what the cookies looked like right out of the oven.
 They’re pretty shiny and still look a little moist.
 I prefer taking them out a little early so that they can cook internally.

 9 ounces semi-sweet chocolate – best you can find, divided use